Man with child

 Before choosing pension drawdown, it's important to understand the main taxation rules:

-This means that if you take large amounts out in a single tax year, you could end up in a higher tax bracket, and pay a higher rate of tax, than you would otherwise.
+This means that if you take large amounts out in a single tax year, you could end up paying a higher rate of tax than you would otherwise.

 Alternatively, if you take the same amounts over a number of years, you could pay less tax.

-For example, if you had £100,000 in your pension pot and took your 25% tax-free cash, you'd have £75,000 left.
-Depending on how you take this, you may pay more or less tax.
+For example, if you had £75,000, depending on how you take this, you may pay more or less tax.

 If you take it all as cash in the first tax year, then assuming you have no other taxable income, the tax you will pay will be: